Powered by SchoolDash

 Talbot Avenue, Leeds LS17 6SF

-Particular strengths include Sixth form, Destinations, Disadvantaged pupils and Attendance.
-Relative weaknesses include Finances and Admissions.
+Particular strengths include Destinations, Disadvantaged pupils, Attendance and Representation.
+Relative weaknesses include Admissions, Finances and Attainment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.